arinmis/word-trainer-web-app/README.md

 1. Warn user when he/she tries to add same word again
 2. Implement CRUD
 3. Add 'restart' and 'delete' options
+4. End of the quiz, reset input box